Clean (song): Background

-Swift wrote and produced "Clean" with the British musician Imogen Heap (pictured).
+Swift wrote and produced "Clean" with the English musician Imogen Heap (pictured).

 The American singer-songwriter Taylor Swift had identified as a country artist until she released her fourth studio album, Red, in October 2012.
 Although Swift and Big Machine Records promoted Red to country radio, some of its tracks feature styles of pop and rock, a result of Swift's desire to experiment with new styles.
 This sparked a media debate over her status as a country artist.
 In mid-2013, she began writing songs for her next studio album.

 Swift titled her fifth studio album after her birth year, 1989.
 She decided to make it her first "official pop" record that would transform her image to a pop artist and move away from the country styles of her previous releases.
-To this end, Swift recruited new producers including the British musician Imogen Heap, whom she called "one of the most interesting and unique artists".
+To this end, Swift recruited new producers including the English musician Imogen Heap, whom she called "one of the most interesting and unique artists".
 "Clean" was one of the last tracks Swift wrote for 1989; she finished the lyrics and melody before approaching Heap to co-produce it.
 Swift recalled that she was inspired to write "Clean" after spending two weeks in London: "it hit me that I'd been in the same city as [an ex-lover] for two weeks and I hadn't thought about it."

 Heap helped to complete the track by playing instruments, and they finished recording it after two takes in one day at The Hideaway Studio in London.
 The song was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia, and was mastered by Tom Coyne at Sterling Sound Studio in New York City.
 In the third part of the listening session at Grammy Pro in 2015, Swift revealed that for the unique instrumentation of "Clean", Heap combined two of her unique instruments, the mbira, a thumb piano, and "then these things called boomwhackers, which are for the percussion."